Wisc-HCI/lively/README.md

 ### Collision Settings

-This is a parameter that allows the user to customize the collision checking system while creating a `Solver`
+This is a parameter that allows the user to customize the collision checking system while configuring a `Solver`

 `d_max`:
 A user-defined distance that functions as a distance of interest for collision checking.
 The value is 0.3 by default, and pairwise collision checking will only be performed when two shapes are within 0.3.